Who Is John Krasinski?

 Actor John Krasinski graduated from Brown University in 2001.
-He then struggled to make it as an actor in New York City, where got parts on such shows as Law & Order: Criminal Intent and CSI.
+He then struggled to make it as an actor in New York City, where he got parts on such shows as Law & Order: Criminal Intent and CSI.
 Krasinski also had a bit part in the 2004 film Kinsey.
 The following year, he began his star-making run as Jim Halpert on the popular sitcom The Office.
 Krasinski landed substantial roles on the big screen around this time as well, starring in License to Wed (2007) and Leatherheads (2008).
-He has directed two films—2009's Brief Interviews with Hideous Men and the upcoming 2015 dramatic comedy The Hollars.
+He has directed three films — 2009's Brief Interviews with Hideous Men, the 2015 dramatic comedy The Hollars and 2018's horror hit A Quiet Place.

 Early Life and Career